ArtrixTech/DynaGammy/README.md

   - "Screenshot rate" determines the interval between each screenshot.
 Lowering this value detects brightness changes faster, but also results in higher CPU usage.
 Increasing this value on older PCs is recommended.
 - "The second "..." button opens a window to control the time schedule for adaptive temperature, as well as the adaptation speed.

+## Known issues and limitations
+The brightness is adjusted by changing pixel values, instead of the LCD backlight.
+This is not ideal on screens with bad contrast.
+Theoretically, this app looks best on OLED screens, since they don't have a backlight.
+(If you have one, I'd love to know your experience).
+Backlight control is planned.
+However, controlling backlight via software is not supported by most screens.
+### Multimonitor
+On Windows, the brightness is detected and adjustable only on the primary screen.
+Temperature affects all screens, however.

+On Linux, currently every screen is treated as one single screen when calculating brightness.
+Both brightness and temperature are changed globally.

 ## Troubleshooting
+### Linux
+If you don't see the system tray when running on startup, try [this](https://github.com/Fushko/gammy/issues/57#issuecomment-751358770).
 If you are experiencing an "Invalid gamma ramp size" fatal error, refer to [this post.](https://github.com/Fushko/gammy/issues/20#issuecomment-584473270)

 ## Third party